Wizards and Witches

 Dragonflight by Anne McCaffrey

 Anne McCaffery's Dragonflight delivered a very complete fantasy/ dragon/ magic 'school' storyline long before either The Worst Witch or Harry Potter came along.
+They are suitable for teenagers and adults.
 In Dragonflight the young heroine, Lessa, finds herself in danger as a usurper kills her noble family and seizes their land.
 Lessa's telepathy offers protection and also brings her to the attention of a Dragonrider, F'lar.
 He sets out to persuade her to try to bond with a newborn dragon.

 Dragonflight is the first of many 'Dragonriders of Pern' books.
 The series offers a very fully realised fantasy world.
 The first few books are well worth reading and the series is underpinned by the persistent threat from deadly clusters of destructive 'Threads', (which can fall from the skies across the whole planet of Pern).